 The party style is a mixed bag.
 While parties can work well, they can also be time-consuming and you may not make any says.
 There are often costs involved too, especially if you provide prizes to guests, set out snacks or offer samples.

 Still, the approach does give consultants a wider reach.
 Each party will have a host and the guests come from that host’s social circle.
 Hosts can earn free products if the party has at least $200 in sales – so there is plenty of incentive for them to find friends to invite.

 One other aspect to mention is the amount you earn.
 Consultants can earn 50% profit on products – but this is because you generally need to buy the products first and then resell them.
 Doing so is always frustrating.
 The percentage is based on the full retail price, so you’ll earn less if you sell items at a discount.

-Even with 50% commission from sales, most of Mary Kay's income potential comes from team building.
-The idea is that you're earning percentages from the success of your downline (which includes the people you recruit, the ones they recruit and so on).
+Even with a 50% commission from sales, most of Mary Kay’s income potential comes from team building.
+The idea is that you’re earning percentages from the success of your downline (which includes the people you recruit, the ones they recruit, and so on).

 As your team grows and increases in the sales they make, your position in the company can grow, along with your income.
 The bonuses are directly tied into the team structure, so a bigger team means more income in this way too.

 Of course, the commission plan isn’t simple.
 There are different ranks of consultants.
 The higher ranks offer more bonuses and higher levels of commissions, but moving through them means that your team needs to be a certain size.